Base erosion and profit shifting (BEPS) update

 - include a new definition of employee share scheme that means the rules apply to share benefits provided to past, present, and future employees and shareholder-employees

-- determine a new taxing point for certain kinds of employee share schemes
+- determine a new taxing point for certain kinds of employee share schemes, and

 - provide a new deduction rule for employers providing employee share scheme benefits and simplify the rules for certain exempt employee share schemes, as well as provide a greater level of exempt benefits and more flexibility in the design of these schemes.